0xLida00/Personal-Portfolio---Database-Project/README.md

 	•	static: Contains static assets like CSS and JavaScript files.
 	•	app.py: The core Flask application file where the app is initialized and Flask routes are defined to handle requests and responses.

-Future Enhancements:
-	•	Admin Dashboard: Build an interactive dashboard for easier project management.
-	•	Analytics: Add an analytics page to track user engagement or testimonials.
-    •	Interactions: Add instant chat widget to interact with users and Partners in real time.
-    •	Expand to Public: Allow Users to create and administrate their own portfolio.

-Entity-Relationship Diagram (ERD) and Database Structure
-    The entities, relationships, and the corresponding Entity-Relationship Diagram (ERD) for the project are detailed in a separate document.
-You can view and download the document [here](docs/Personal_Portfolio_Website_with_Project_Management.pdf).
-    This document provides an in-depth overview of the database schema and how the entities relate to each other in the context of the application.